MikeMoolenaar/Migaku-Japanese-Addon/README.md

 ### Fork of the Migaku Japanese Addon to support Anki 2.1.53 (Qt6).
 Work is still in progress and current version is still unstable.

+Broken functionality:
+- (linux) Generation of Pitch Graphs.
+- (linux) Generation of audio to Clipboard
 <h2 align="center">Migaku Japanese Addon</h2>

 <p align="center">